Nano1337/multimodal-clinical/README.md

 March 25th:
 - [X] Update Food101 and Crema-D to use factory patterns for model selection
-- [ ] Update Food101/_SETUP.md with new instructions when using M3AE model
+- [X] Update Food101/_SETUP.md with new instructions when using M3AE model
-- [ ] Update Food101 to use M3AE model and MLA training hyperparams
+- [X] Update Food101 with QMF and refactor QMF as a base model

 March 24th:
 - [X] Update Crema-D with QMF and ablations
 - [X] Update Crema-D with OGM-GE and ablations